Interview with Silvano Fiato | Tattoo Realism | Italy 10/05/2021

 Q: The last decade was a huge shift.
 Creatively, technically, we have got so many new artists, better equipment, lots of tattoo conventions, seminars...
 So much progress.
-It made me really happy to be honest.
-I don't think tattooing as an art is a taboo anymore.
+It made me really happy.
 What do you think?
 What do you like the most about the scene now?

 A: In the last decade tattooing has changed tremendously, both creatively and technically.
-Everything that can be invented has been invented, that gave me, and other artists, the will of trying out new methods, in order to amaze, to do better, to create a recognizable personal style!
-Also it became easier to learn from other artists, we have to give that to seminars which didn’t exist when I started.
+Everything that can be invented has been invented, that gave me, and other artists, the will to try out new methods, in order to amaze, to do better, to create a recognizable, personal style!
+Also it became easier to learn from other artists.
+We have to give that to the seminars which didn’t exist when I started.
 I think this is the best change this world have made.
-Sharing the knowledge allows new artists to get better results since the very beginning.
+Sharing the knowledge allows new artists to learn more.
 Nowadays tattoos are recognized as pieces of art, and let me say finally!
-I’m glad is not a taboo anymore, I think is just an alternative way of buying art, in the past people used to buy sculptures, photos and paintings, now they basically do the same thing, the only difference is that they can bring everywhere their masterpieces.
+I’m glad is not a taboo anymore, I think is just an alternative way of buying art, in the past people used to buy sculptures, photos and paintings, now they basically do the same thing, the only difference is that they can wear their masterpieces everywhere.

 - Do you think that there's still a room for improvement?